wso2/docs-mi/en/docs/develop/creating-artifacts/creating-reusable-sequences.md

     1. Add the **Sequence Mediator** from **All Mediators** to the mediation flow.

-    2. When adding a sequence mediator to the integration, you will see the **Call Sequence** panel.
+    2. When creating the sequence mediator, the **Call Sequence** pane will be opened.

     3. Under **Referring Sequence**, select the sequence from the list of available sequences.